AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 - Not every element in a molecule needs to be an atom.

 ##### Organisms
+- An organism should be a section of a page, therefore if a component is visually a section of the page.
 - Organisms should be very little markup, it should be mostly wrappers around molecules or atoms.

 ##### Templates
 - Templates will be used for the general layouts (e.g. regions of the page) but not molecules

 ##### Pages
 Pages are examples of a what a page (generally a node, although sometimes a view) will look like in the website.

 ##### Base
 Add a description of the "base" patterns here.
 Do they always get reused, or no?